Air Defense

 • 5P85SE2

 The 5P85SM is a modernized self-propelled S-300PM-family launcher developed after the 5P85S/D master-slave arrangement.
-It carries four 48N6-family missile canisters on a MAZ-543M-family chassis, uses improved prelaunch and autonomous power equipment, and is directly documented as Russian S-300PM1/PM2 battlefield materiel in Ukraine.
+It carries four 48N6-family missile canisters on a MAZ-543M-family chassis, uses improved prelaunch and autonomous power equipment, and appears in Russian S-300PM-family visual-loss reporting from Ukraine.

 Role in Conflicts